Resume

 • Development of an internal project metrics tracking tool written in C# and Microsoft AJAX.NET (then known as “Atlas”).
 I also tried to get it to work on Mono, but didn’t quite get there (I’d love to try again!)

-While I’m engaged in a project, I never fail to find things which seem suboptimal.
+While I’m engaged in a project, I always find opportunities to improve processes and systems.
 For example, I realized that if we had an outlet for knowledge sharing, we could share the great work done between teams, so each team didn’t have to reinvent the wheel.
 My philosophy is that if I see something that could be improved, I improve it.
 Therefore, in addition to the projects I’ve been assigned to, I have also engaged in these efforts which I started and developed:

 • Introduction of a continuous integration system (Hudson now Jenkins).
 I originally was using for just the project I was on, but decided to set it up for anyone to use.